Lisbon 1 Day Itinerary: How to Spend the Perfect Day in Lisbon

 As for careful watchfulness, this isn’t as sinister as it sounds.
 We simply mean that in Lisbon it pays to go off piste and keep your eyes out for chance encounters.
 Wander the quiet streets surrounding Alfama’s Sao Jorge Castle and you may end up sharing a glass of homemade Ginja from the doorstep stall of a local resident.
 Head for the views from Jardim do Torel and end up in the Wes Anderson-esque symmetry of the Lisbon Geographic Society.

 We haven’t really the patience for gardening, nor it would seem for spinning lengthy – and let’s face it, loose – extended comparisons.
 We would however be prepared to wait an age for the perfect garlic shrimp.
 Or, say, to catch a glimpse of the pleasing early graphic designs of Carlos Galamba.
-If this sounds similar to the balance of your own priorities, the below Lisbon one day itinerary is for you.
+If this sounds similar to the balance of your own priorities, Plum Guide's below Lisbon one day itinerary is for you.

 In our view breakfast should always be savoured, but with limited time on your hands don’t make too much of a meal out of it.
 For the trendy among you, coffee and pancakes at Amélia in Campo de Ourique will tick all the right boxes.
 But for some on-the-go sustenance and a quick look into the world of Portuguese pastry production, head to the tiny cafe Manteigaria in Bairro Alto for two or three pasteis de nata and an espresso shot, where the open kitchen gives you a glimpse at how these sweet little national gems are made.
 You’ll be tempted to join the crowds outside the historic and world famous Pastéis de Belém, but don’t do that.
 The pasteis at Manteigaria are just as good and the experience is better suited to our whistlestop schedule.